 Over the last several years I have provided a certificate of authenticity in various forms to patrons who have purchased original artwork.
 And frankly, I'm shocked when I don't get one for an original painting!
 I have purchase 4 pieces over the last 2 years that did not have a certificate of authenticity from the artist - not a single one of them had a certificate!
 Ya'll this is very concerning and let me tell you why.

-My call out to my patrons who have an original Stephanie Weaver without a certificate:
+My call out to my patrons who have an original Stephanie Weaver without a certificate in the video:

 3 Reasons Artists Need A Certificate of Authenticity

 Here are some additional notes I didn't cover in the video but help support the need for the certificate of authenticity.

 #1 Reason: Prove that it is your work

 I recently went to Jennifer Taylor's end-of-year sale at a studio where she teaches.
 I LOVE Jennifer's work and I had to have a piece of it, I didn't really care what it was, I just wanted one.